Failing a Class in College and How to Deal with It

 With a Little Elbow Grease, I Turned the Situation Around

-If you are wondering what to do when you fail a class in college, let me share my experience.
+If you are wondering what to do when you blow it in college, let me share my experience.

 Can I Still Graduate if I Fail a Class in College?